 Breakfast with bacon gives humans energy for the day, but what about our feline friends?
 Can our cats gain these advantages by eating bacon?

 Bacon is a healthy treat for both humans and our feline friends.
-It is packed in high-quality proteins, vitamins, and minerals, all of which helps cats stay healthy.
+It is packed in high-quality proteins, vitamins, and minerals, all of which help cats stay healthy.

 However, there are some legitimate issues with a cat eating bacon.
 As a result, it is recommended that cat owners never substitute bacon for cat food.
 It should only be given to cats in little amounts as a reward on rare occasions, such as after a vet visit, bath, or nail clipping session.